 Welcome to Concordia University Chicago and thank you for your interest in applying to one of our doctoral programs.
-Admission may be granted for fall, spring or summer semesters.
 All documents relating to admission should be submitted to Concordia University’s Office of Graduate Admission and Student Services prior to the deadline for your anticipated term of enrollment.
 See your degree of interest on this Web site for application and file completion deadlines.

-Admission to the doctor of education program occurs prior to initiation of course work.
+Admission to the doctoral program occurs prior to initiation of course work.
 The number of students admitted will be limited to ensure quality of program and dissertation advising.

 Applicants who are successful in their application for admission for entrance into the doctoral program will meet the following criteria: